adarshmalapaka/beginner_tutorials/README.md

 ## Overview

-Creation of a ROS2 package and modification of the example publisher and sunscriber scripts to publish a custom string message, whilst following the Google C++ Style Guide.
+Inclusion of a ROS2 service server to modify the published message with the previously created ROS2 package containing the example publisher and subscriber scripts to publish a custom string message, whilst following the Google C++ Style Guide.
+The nodes are run using a YAML based launch file with appropriate logging.

 ## Assumptions
 * OS: Ubuntu Linux Focal (20.04) 64-bit